 If you're filing a personal injury claim and can show that the effects of the accident have had any long-lasting or permanent effect—often referred to as a "residual injury"—such as scarring or joint stiffness, your compensable losses ("damages") can go up significantly.

 The simple (and perhaps obvious) reason for this is that even a relatively small residual disability or disfigurement can impact your life over a long stretch of time.
-And naturally, the more serious the effect on your life (work, home, or recreation) the greater the impact on the value of your personal injury settlement.
+And naturally, the more serious the effect on your life, the greater the impact on the value of your personal injury settlement.

 Scars and Disfigurement.
-One very common permanent residual injury is scarring, from the original injury or from necessary medical treatment.
+One very common permanent residual injury is scarring, whether from the original injury or from necessary medical treatment.
 Particularly extensive or prominent scarring can translate to quite a lot in damages, both for cosmetic reasons and because scar tissue can make an area of flesh less flexible.
-If there is scarring at any joint or in any other area of the body that flexes—such as the webbing of fingers or toes—it might cause a permanent though slight loss of mobility, and so might justify higher damages.
+If there is scarring at any joint or in any other area of the body that flexes—such as the webbing of fingers or toes—it might cause a permanent (albeit slight) loss of mobility, and so might justify higher damages.

-Toward the last part of your treatment, ask your doctor’s opinion about whether there is a likelihood (doctors rarely speak in anything more definite than “likelihoods”) that you may have recurring or degenerative (showing up later in life) problems as a result of your injuries.
+Toward the last part of your treatment, ask your doctor’s opinion about whether there is a likelihood (doctors rarely speak in anything more definite than “likelihoods”) that you may have recurring or degenerative (meaning "showing up later in life") problems as a result of your injuries.
 If the answer is yes, ask that the doctor note it in your medical records.
 And if the doctor asks why you want it noted, there is no reason not to say that you want it for an insurance claim you are filing against the person who caused your accident.
 Learn more about how the nature and extent of your injuries affect claim value.

 This article is excerpted from How to Win Your Personal Injury Claim by Attorney Joseph Matthews (Nolo).